UnuntriumIIT/tourist_club/README.md

 # tourist_club
 The fully complited website for planning and goind to hikes for money.
-Python, microservices.
+Python.

 ### 09.09.2022
 * Designing the idea: